-FSU is playing a key role in addressing the education and labor force training needs of the region with the establishment of special programs.
+FSU and the region's three community colleges are playing a key role in addressing the education and labor force training needs of the region.
+They are incredibly flexible in responding to the needs of the private sector and quick to establish special programs and training.
 The University of Maryland System operates a satellite campus in downtown Hagerstown that complements FSU's efforts.
 Within each of the three counties, our community colleges are sharing infrastructure with K-12 schools to create greater opportunities for advanced learning with active learning labs and STEM and robotics programming.
 The University of Maryland System operates a satellite campus in downtown Hagerstown that complements FSU's efforts.